ssato/python-anyconfig/README.rst

 The following areas are still insufficient, I think.

 - Make python-anyconfig robust for invalid inputs
+- Make python-anyconfig scaled: some functions are limited by max recursion depth.
 - Documentation:

   - Especially API docs need more fixes and enhancements!
 CLI doc is non-fulfilling also.